-The Company commenced trading on 1st January 2015 when it took over the operation of the database from the incumbent supplier.
-The company comprises of the Managing Director, recruited to deliver the day-to-day operation of the company, three employees that TUPE transferred from the previous supplier and two further employees recruited to support its recent growth.
-The company is benefiting from increased memberships with user activity on the increase particularly from the residential development sector.
-2022 saw a further increase in members of 1% on 2021, which considering the impact of Covid upon businesses is higher than expected, membership numbers have risen each year since inception.
+The pre-tax profit in the year to December 2023 was £532k, (£745k in 2024).
+The reduction was due to an increase in cost of sale including some costs relating to a prior year.
+The company comprises of the Managing Director, recruited to deliver the day-to-day operation of the company, three employees that TUPE transferred from the previous supplier and three further employees recruited to support its recent growth.
+The company is benefiting from increased memberships and increased user activity, particularly from the residential development sector.
+2023 saw a further increase in members of 1%.
+Membership numbers have risen each year since inception.